dleidert/bde-lock/docs/translation.md

 ### LoadLanguageFile "${NSISDIR}\Contrib\Language files\\*language\_file*.nlf"

-The [LoadLanguageFile](https://nsis.sourceforge.io/Reference/LoadLanguageFile) instruction is necessary to load the localized button and page texts of the installer itself.
-The language file (here `English.nlf`) is provided by the [NSIS project](https://sourceforge.net/p/nsis/code/HEAD/tree/NSIS/trunk/Contrib/Language%20files).
+The [`LoadLanguageFile`](https://nsis.sourceforge.io/Reference/LoadLanguageFile) instruction is necessary to load the localized button and page texts of the installer itself.
+The language file (e.g. `English.nlf`) is provided by the [NSIS project](https://sourceforge.net/p/nsis/code/HEAD/tree/NSIS/trunk/Contrib/Language%20files).
 Checkout the link to find your language file and replace `English.nlf` with the one for your language.

 For German the entry looks like this: